TechnoCosmic/zero/README.md

 A colour-coded overview of the SRAM in the MCU, and how it's being used.

-Memory Dump - `ram`, `flash`, `eeprom`
+Memory Dump - `rram`, `rflash`, `reeprom`

 ![zero memorydump](http://www.tcri.com.au/github/zero_memorydump.png)

-These commands provide a hexadecimal display of 256 bytes of memory at a time.
+These commands provide a hexadecimal display of memory, 256 bytes at a time.
 They each take a single parameter, which is the 4-digit (hex) address of the memory to show.
+Two of these commands have companion 'write' versions, `wram` and `weeprom`.
+They take a third parameter which is the string you'd like written to memory...

+`weeprom 0100 "My dog is the best boy ever!"`

 Thread Control - `play`, `pause`

 These two commands do as they suggest.
-They take a single parameter, which is the name of the thread to affect (as shown by the `ps` command).
-This parameter is case-sensitive.
+They take multiple parameters, being the names of the threads to affect (as shown by the `ps` command), and are case-sensitive.

 Clear Screen - `clear`